EleniNtz13/Public-Library-Internship-Sparta/week-04/week-04-report.md

 - 🔐 Authentication & restricted access
 - 📱 Responsive layout, usable on mobile devices

-### 🔒 Important Notes

-- 🏤 The application is designed exclusively for **internal library staff**, ensuring safe and controlled management of catalog records
-- 🔢 Entries are imported sequentially, and will be sorted correctly even if their input order is mixed
-- 🧠 If the Koha author field is not provided, it is automatically populated using the main author name
-- 🖨️ The print functionality allows staff to generate printable views of specific books by entry number, supporting internal documentation and catalog verification
-- 📱 The interface is responsive and can be used on mobile devices, although it is optimized primarily for desktop use by staff

 🚀 Ready for internal library use.